 WAEA looks at student growth, readiness, achievement, equity, and participation.
-Based on these indicators schools are rated using a traditional grade scale in that there are varying levels of performance that can be achieved: Exceeding Expectations, Meeting Expectations, Partially Meeting Expectations, or Not Meeting Expectations.
+Based on these indicators schools are rated using varying levels of performance that can be achieved: Exceeding Expectations, Meeting Expectations, Partially Meeting Expectations, or Not Meeting Expectations.

-The federal system, NCLB, on the other hand, looks at many different indicators including participation, proficiency, and graduation.
+The federal system, NCLB, on the other hand, looks at different indicators including participation, proficiency rates, and graduation.
 Schools are rated by a pass/fail type system, where schools are rated as "in need of improvement" when they fail to meet the year's requirements.